workingraf/decisiv_test/README.md

 I could probably suggest any information about the attributes listed above.

 ### If we wanted to replicate or enhance behavior in our GET /vins/:vin endpoint in Global Assets how might this script help us?
-Do you see any opportunities in the API contract to allow this when a consumer receives an HTTP 400 - Bad Request response.
+Do you see any opportunities in the API contract to allow this when a consumer receives an HTTP 400 - Bad Request response?

 Generally speaking it is a good practice not to give too much information about a HTTP 400 error on a public API,